 By Jesse Thompson (Additional reporting by Ryan Penagos)

-Look for more "Thor: God of Thunder" action on Marvel.com soon and pick up your copy of the game for PS3, Xbox 360, Wii, DS and 3DS starting May 3!
+Stay tuned for more info on "Thor: God of Thunder" and any other schoolyard-bully tactics he has up his chainmail sleeve, and pick up your copy of the game for PS3, Xbox 360, Wii, DS and 3DS starting May 3!